 I was on a recent trip to L.A. when a friend of mine complimented my tan.
 "It looks so glowy and natural," she told me.
 It does look glowy and natural, I repeated in my head, baffled by how a spray tan I had gotten over a week earlier was still so perfectly intact.
 I am no stranger to spray tans, I get them quite often during the summer months, but the situation is always the same.
 I get sprayed, wait nine hours to shower, rinse off the extra bronzer, moisturize, and go on my way.
 Over the next five days or so, it fades.
 Such was not at all the case with this tan.
 But why?
-I went straight to the source to find out exactly what happened to keep my faux tan looking so good for so much longer than usual.
+I went straight to the source to find out exactly what happened to keep my faux tan looking so good for much longer than usual.

 While it was certainly convenient, it also made the entire process so much more foolproof.
-She set up a tent by the window for helpful natural light and to keep the formula on me and none of my surrounding furniture or walls.
-Then, when she was done, I didn't have to change into clothes appropriate enough to venture into the outside world—I kept my robe on and had no muss, no fuss.
-Usually, a lot of the wear and tear to my spray tans happens during the journey home, clasping on bras, lugging my tote bag, brushing past people on the subway.
+They set up a tent by the window for helpful natural light and to keep the formula on me and none of my surrounding furniture or walls.
+Then, when it was done, I didn't have to change into clothes appropriate enough to venture into the outside world—I kept my robe on and had no muss, no fuss.
+Usually, a lot of the wear and tear to my spray tans happens during the journey home, clasping on my bra, lugging my tote bag, brushing past people on the subway.
 The at-home aspect erased all of that, and I was able to let my skin dry and develop without messing anything up.

 I continued to follow these rules throughout the next two weeks—and my color lasted longer than it ever had previously.
 I chalk it all up to my newfound product knowledge and the at-home aspect of it all.
-The salon is based in Westchester, but its mobile service spans Manhattan, Brooklyn, and the Hamptons.
+Glow Custom Airbrush Tanning is based in Westchester, NY but its mobile service spans Manhattan, Brooklyn, and the Hamptons.
 If you're in town, I recommend it highly.
 If not, do a quick Google search to find a mobile tanning service in your area (and remember to nix any oily products before and after your tan).